 Now I don’t mean ordering people around as if you are already a partner.
 What I mean is change the conversations that you have with people.
 Instead of thinking like a senior associate would, what would a partner with leadership/managerial, profit and loss responsibilities be thinking or doing?

 8. Know the process to get to partner

 Every firm will have a process to get to partner.
 This may not be a formal openly communicated process, but there will be a process.
 Talk with the equity partners in your firm, particularly the ones in your practice area, to understand what you need to do and demonstrate to be seen as a future partner in your practice.

 9. Create your business case to make partner in your law firm

-Lastly and by no means least, you need a business case to make partner in your law firm.
-This is the same whether you are in the UK, US or elsewhere in the world.
+Lastly and by no means least, you need a business case to make partner in your UK law firm.
+This is the same whether you are in the UK, USA, or elsewhere in the world.
 No law firm can afford to make up a senior associate to partner just because they feel like it.
-To help you create your business case for partner read 5 essentials which need to go into your business case for partner.
+To help you create your business case for partner read 5 essentials that need to go into your business case for partner.

 - What changes as you move from senior associate to partner in a Magic Circle Law Firm?
 (It’s more than just your job title)

 - 6 essential strategies to help you make partner in a new law firm

 - How do I become a partner in a magic circle law firm – part 1

 Learn what it takes to get noticed, win clients & get your next promotion